Security-Onion-Solutions/securityonion-docs/best-practices.rst

 Installation
 ------------

-- Download our Security Onion ISO image for the quickest and easiest installation experience (see the :ref:`download` section).
+- Download and verify our ISO image as shown in the :ref:`download` section.

 - For production deployments, prefer dedicated hardware to VMs when possible (see the :ref:`hardware` section).